patrykcieslak/stonefish/docs/environment.rst

 -------

 Currently the *Stonefish* library implements one type of easily defined terrain mesh which is a heightmap based terrain ``type="terrain"``.
 This kind of terrain mesh is generated from a planar grid displaced in the Z direction, based on the values of the heightmap pixels.
 Scale of the terrain is defined in meters per pixel and the height is defined by providing value correspondinng to a fully saturated pixel.
+The heightmap has to be a single channel (grayscale) image, with an 8 bit or 16 bit precision.
+The latter allows for much higher height resolution.

 The following example presents the definition of a heightmap based terrain: